 It’s very tough.
 They are reluctant to take any bait you offer them, and I don’t think anyone here can blame them.

-You can try one best carp baits such as corn, bread or boilies but you won’t have much luck.
+You can try one of the best best fishing carp baits such as corn, bread or boilies but you won’t have much luck.

 Spawn season for carp is a beautiful time to bow fish.